freeCodeCamp/learn-sql-by-building-a-student-database-part-2/TUTORIAL.md

 ### 2250.1

 You're doing great.
-Next, use the most efficient join to get the rows needed if you were asked to get the first name, last name, major, and GPA of students who are taking Data Science or have a gpa of 3.8 or greater.
-Select all the columns without adding any conditions for now.
+Next, use the most efficient 'JOIN' to join the tables you would need if you were asked to get the first name, last name, major, and GPA of students who are taking Data Science or have a gpa of 3.8 or greater.
+Only join the tables for now, don't use any other conditions.

 #### HINTS